-A soaking bathtub is just as delightful as it sounds.
-It is deeper and often longer than the average tub.
-Hoping to have one in your home?
-In this guide, we’ll cover soaking tub dimensions, the average soaking tub cost, plus the different types and materials you can choose from.
+A soaking bathtub is deeper – and often longer – than the average tub.
+Wondering if a soaking tub is a good choice for your own bathroom?
+We created this guide to answer all the questions you might have.
+On this page, we’ll cover soaking tub dimensions, the average soaking tub cost, plus the different types and materials you can choose from.

-They don’t typically have jets or bubbles like a whirlpool tub; instead, they focus on providing a tranquil and relaxing experience.
+They don’t typically have jets or bubbles like a whirlpool tub, but instead focus on exactly what you would expect from their names: a good, long soak in deep water.

 - Length: Typically between 60 inches (5 feet) and 72 inches (6 feet).